pymupdf/PyMuPDF/docs/widget.rst

        This method helps finding out the possible values of :attr:`field_value` in these cases.

        :returns: a dictionary with the names of 'On' and 'Off' for the *normal* and the *pressed-down* appearance of button widgets.
-Example:
+The following example shows that the "selected" value is "Male":

          >>> print(field.field_name, field.button_states())
          Gender Second person {'down': ['Male', 'Off'], 'normal': ['Male', 'Off']}

+    .. method:: on_state

+      * New in version 1.22.2

+       Return the value of the "ON" state of check boxes and radio buttons.
+For check boxes this is always the value "Yes".
+For radio buttons, this is the value to select / activate the button.

+       :returns: the value that sets the button to "selected".
+For non-checkbox, non-radiobutton fields, always `None` is returned.
+For check boxes the return is `True`.
+For radio buttons this is the value "Male" in the following example:

+         >>> print(field.field_name, field.button_states())
+         Gender Second person {'down': ['Male', 'Off'], 'normal': ['Male', 'Off']}
+         >>> print(field.on_state())
+         Male

+        So for check boxes and radio buttons, the recommended method to set them to "selected", or to check the state is the following:

+         >>> field.field_value = field.on_state()
+         >>> field.field_value == field.on_state()
+         True

     .. method:: update